EricMeneses/bikesharing/README.md

 ## Results

-I was unable to upload my data file to GitHub because the file was too large, however, the following screen shots/results will speak for themselves.
+I was unable to upload the csv file to GitHub because the file was too large, however, the following screen shots/results will speak for themselves.
+We were successful in converting the "tripduration" column to a DateTime datatype.
 To view the Tableau Story created for this project, please visit:
 * [Bike Sharing Project - Tableau Story](https://public.tableau.com/profile/eric.meneses#!/vizhome/Module14_CitiBikeAnalysis/Module14_Challenge?publish=yes)

 ### Top Starting and Ending locations